 TAS will initially be a 5-year contract, but a longer 10-year contract is expected to follow that will draw on the lessons learned and experience gained in the initial period.
 UK MoD | RAF | BAE Systems.

 Work will be performed by a joint team of RAF and BAE Systems employees based at RAF Coningsby.
 BAE Systems will manage the activity, with RAF technicians undertaking the repair actions.
 Direct first line forward engineering support to the flying squadrons will continue to be provided by RAF personnel.
-BAE Systems release.
+Sources: BAE Systems release [dead link].

 The new arrangements aim to minimize aircraft down-time by conducting scheduled maintenance at the same time as ongoing aircraft upgrades.
 The Typhoon contract builds on the proven principles of the Harrier ‘Joint Upgrade and Maintenance Programme’ and the Tornado ‘Combined Maintenance Upgrade’ contracts, which have shown that combining maintenance and upgrade functions is an important money-saver that also improves operational availability percentages.
 The goal in this case is to ensure that the Typhoon front line force is able to continue its build up without any backlog of scheduled maintenance.

-BAE System’s release states that the goal is to replace this learning phase contract with “an availability service from 2009.”
+BAE Systems’ release [dead link] states that the goal is to replace this learning phase contract with “an availability service from 2009.”

 The Whole Aircraft Scheduled Maintenance and Upgrade program, named WASMU for ease, represents the first contractual step of the Typhoon Partnered Support program.
 Under WASMU, a program of primary maintenance activities at 400 flying hours will be carried out at the same time as the ongoing upgrade tasks.
 Following completion of definition work on the 800 flying hour maintenance package, a follow-on contract for the extension to WASMU through to 2012 is planned.
 In BAE’s corporate release, Typhoon weapon system capability director Martin Taylor said that: